KXAN-TV: News operation

-KXAN-TV presently broadcasts 31 hours of locally produced newscasts each week (with five hours each weekday and three hours each on Saturdays and Sundays).
+KXAN-TV presently broadcasts 42 hours, 25 minutes of locally produced newscasts each week (with 7 hours, 5 minutes each weekday; three hours on Saturdays and four hours on Sundays).

 For most of its first 30 years on the air, KHFI/KTVV/KXAN was a distant runner-up to KTBC.
 Despite efforts to produce a newscast of major market quality (early newscasts deliberately copied the look of NBC's flagship owned-and-operated station WNBC in New York City), it was usually unable to make a dent in KTBC's ratings dominance.
 Another setback was as a UHF station, KTVV/KXAN had a hard time maintaining a local share as an NBC affiliate due to the presence of nearby NBC stations in the San Antonio and Temple/Waco markets.
 KXAN's first number one rated newscast was also Austin's first hour-long morning newscast, News 36 Firstcast, which went on the air in November 1990.
 All other local stations soon followed suit, but Firstcast built an audience that delivered KXAN the station's first sweeps victory in February 1993.
 After KTBC switched to its current Fox affiliation in 1995, KXAN's ratings slowly increased in other time periods.
 By the latter part of the 1990s, channel 36 had overtaken channel 7 for the lead.
 Since then, it has waged a spirited battle for first place in the market with KVUE.

 On December 23, 2008, starting with the weekday noon newscast, KXAN became the third television station in the Austin market (and the second LIN owned station, behind WAVY-TV/WVBT in the Hampton Roads market) to begin broadcasting its local newscasts in high definition.
 On September 28, 2009, the station began producing a nightly 9 p.m. newscast on KNVA (currently titled KXAN News at 9) to compete with KTBC's longer-established and hour-long prime time newscast.

 On September 3, 2013, KXAN began producing a two-hour extension of its weekday morning newscast for sister station KNVA.
 Known as KXAN News on The CW Austin, the expanded broadcast runs from 7 to 9 a.m. and competes against KTBC's long-dominant morning newscast Good Day Austin and the national morning programs on the market's other major network affiliates.